utkarsh-1602/interview-approaches/reactjs/Readme.md

 - React introduces JSX, which is a syntax extension that allows developers to write HTML-like code within JavaScript
 - React has a vast and active community, along with a rich ecosystem of tools, libraries, and frameworks that enhance development productivity and provide solutions for various needs, such as state management.

-### What is Reconciliation ?
-- Reconciliation in React refers to the process by which React updates the DOM in response to changes in the component's state or props.
-When a component's state or props change, React needs to determine how to efficiently update the UI to reflect these changes.
-Reconciliation is the algorithm and mechanism that React uses to perform this task.
-- During the reconciliation process, React invokes various lifecycle hooks such as `componentDidUpdate()` to notify components of the changes.
-This allows components to perform additional logic or side effects after the DOM has been updated.

 ### What is React Fiber ?
 - React Fiber is a new reconciliation algorithm that helps React decide what changes to make to the virtual DOM.